An exceptional and unique adventure in the heart of the Etang Salé forest.

 The time passes too quickly, the end of the afternoon approaches and soon we reach the sea.
 An endless black sandy beach, caused by the volcano, opens up before us.

+When we booked, we chose the option “Collation Pei”.
 Under the coconut palms, a table has been set by Monira.
 Fruit juice, samosas and other Creole delicacies await us.
 Here we watch the stunning sunset, as the light of dusk paints Reunion Island in beautiful colours.
 We raise our glasses to this exceptional day.